-Convert Translator
+Convert Translator objects, Text objects, and

-objects to a YAML object, or
+Location objects to a YAML object, or

 vice-versa.

-Convert translations contained by a Translator
+Convert translations contained by a Translator object to

 a custom textual representation (a FLAT object), or